iPhone ‘crash detection’ leads deputies to bad Douglas County rollover

-LECOMPTON, Kan. — After his vehicle flipped, trapping his body on a rural Douglas County road, a Topeka man was pulled from an early Wednesday wreck after his cell phone automatically called 911 following the crash.
+LECOMPTON, Kan.
+(WDAF) — After his vehicle flipped, a Topeka man was pulled from an early Wednesday wreck after his cell phone automatically called 911 following the crash.

 But during this recent wreck, it’s possible that it made a real difference in the rescue.

-When FOX4 visited on Thursday, the tire tracks were still visible where, at 3:45 a.m.
-Wednesday, a 20-year-old Topeka man ran off East 50 Road, cut through the brush, careened off a dirt ramp and flew over North 1700 Road.
+When WDAF-TV visited on Thursday, the tire tracks were still visible where a 20-year-old Topeka man ran off East 50 Road, cut through the brush, careened off a dirt ramp and flew over North 1700 Road.

 On the opposite side of the road — about 25 yards into the woods — passersby can see pieces of this vehicle left over from that night’s wreck.